maghanga/BrokenBad/README.md

 Download And install Android studio with android SDK.
 Gradle is the tool used to build and run the code.
 Preferred IDE is Android Studio IDEA.

+## API
+* Base URL is defined in the Constants model class
+* No API key or authentication

 ## Running the tests